Looking for more data? We've identified these links to useful aging-related data sets and data-rich sites.

 Nursing Home Report Card

 Shows how Minnesota nursing homes scored in seven quality measures from an ongoing survey conducted by the Minnesota Department of Health and the Minnesota Department of Human Services.
-The report card includes information about the 382 nursing homes in the state that are certified to participate in the Medical Assistance program.
+The report card includes information about nursing homes in the state that are certified to participate in the Medical Assistance program.

 Retirement Confidence Survey, Employee Benefit Research Institute